Loader

 Aggression and behavioural problems are common among individuals with dementia and can stem from confusion, fear, or physical discomfort.
 As cognitive functions decline, patients may struggle to communicate their needs, leading to frustration, anxiety, and anger.
 At Antara, we approach such situations with patience and expertise to help manage these challenges effectively.

-Some of the most common behavioural issues in dementia include:
+Some of the most common behavioural issues in dementia that require attentive Dementia Care in India include:

 • Physical aggression: Hitting, kicking, pushing, or other violent behaviours.